DanyTPG/ReactionSpeedTest/README.md

 # ReactionSpeedTest
-Test your reaction speed using this simple website https://reaction-speed.netlify.app/
+Test your reaction speed using this simple website: https://reaction-speed.netlify.app/